-Trademark Acknowledgments
+Trademark Acknowledgments.

-Night Hawk is a registered trademark of Concurrent Computer Corporation.

 PowerWorks, PowerMAX OS, NightStar, NightView, NightSim, NightProbe, NightTune, NightGraphics MAXAda, NightBench and ARMS are trademarks of Concurrent Computer Corporation.

-Power Hawk, PowerMAXION and TurboHawk are trademarks of Concurrent Computer Corporation.
+Power Hawk is a trademark of Concurrent Computer Corporation.
 UNIX is a registered trademark and X/Motif is a trademark of The Open Group.
 POSIX is a registered trademark of the Institute of Electronics and Electrical Engineers.
 AltiVec and PowerStack II are trademarks of Motorola Corporation.
 PowerPC is a trademark of and used under license from International Business Machine Corporation.
 The X Window System is a trademark of The Open Group.

-OSF/Motif is a registered trademark of the Open Software Foundation, Inc.

-Synergy, VYFD, VGM5, VSS4 ASTRix, Raptor DX and STAR are trademarks of Synergy Microsystems, Inc.

-SanDisk is a registered trademark of SanDisk Corporation.
+OSF/Motif is a registered trademark of the Open Software Foundation, Inc. Synergy, VGM5 and VSS4 are trademarks of Synergy Microsystems, Inc. SanDisk is a registered trademark of SanDisk Corporation.
 Ethernet is a trademark of the Xerox Corporation.
 All other trademarks are the property of the respective owners.

-© February 2004 Concurrent Computer Corporation - Al l Rights Reserved Concurrent Computer Corporation 2881 Gateway Drive Pompano Beach, FL 33069
+© 2004 Concurrent Computer Corporation - Al I Rights Reserved Concurrent Computer Corporation 2881 Gateway Drive Pompano Beach, FL 33069